When Facing a Conflict, You Need a Palm Beach County Trust Dispute Attorney to Find You a Solution

 - Undue influence.
 In an undue influence case, the person challenging the trust is arguing that the settlor was inappropriately influenced by someone else to their own benefit.

 - Lack of formalities.
 Similar to a will, certain formalities must be observed when a trust is executed.
 For example, the trust must be signed by the settlor and appropriately witnessed.
 Failure to follow the formalities required by Florida law could invalidate the trust itself.

 In addition to handling a trust dispute, our Florida and Palm Beach County trust dispute lawyers can review your trust and determine whether it is susceptible to challenge.

-Trust Modifications & Reformations
+Modifications & Reformations

 After the original trust is created, the parties may desire to change the trust years later.
 For example, a trust may be reformed in order to correct a legal or factual mistake or to conform to the settlor’s intent.
 Alternatively, a trust may be modified in order to meet the settlor’s tax objectives.
 As you might imagine, a trust reformation or modification can lead to controversy that results in litigation.
 The modification or reformation often involves disputes over what the settlor’s intent was, which may be to one person’s benefit over another’s.
-An experienced team of Florida and Palm Beach County trust dispute lawyers can help you navigate the process in order to achieve a fair result.
+An experienced Florida and Palm Beach County trust dispute attorney can help you navigate the process in order to achieve a fair result.